How to build a DIY backyard waterfall and pond in Australia - Minimalist Gardener

 I wanted the space to feel lush and natural, and importantly, draw local wildlife.
 I wanted as many materials to be recycled or salvaged to keep the cost down and ensure it fit into the rest of our landscape.

-Step 2: Clear and shape the space
+Step 2: Clear and Shape the Pond

 This part took a lot of back breaking work.
 We had to remove tonnes of clay by hand to get down to the original retaining walls.
-It was not fun.

 We used a flexible pond liner with an underlay for additional caution because of the rocks underneath.
 There was no way a pre-formed pond would work as we had to shape it all from scratch, including mounds and shelves for rocks and plants to sit on.